California DMV probing possible breach of credit card system

 The blog Krebs on Security first reported the suspected data breach, citing unnamed sources at financial institutions.
 It said the potentially compromised transactions occurred between August 2 and January 31 and the data that may have been stolen could include credit card numbers, expiration dates and three-digit security codes.

-He declined to release other details about the potential breach, including the time frame when it might have occurred.

-Representatives from MasterCard Inc and Visa Inc could not immediately be reached for comment.
+Representatives from MasterCard Inc, Visa Inc, American Express Co and Discover Financial Services could not immediately be reached for comment.

 MasterCard spokesman Seith Eisen told the Los Angeles Times the credit card company is "aware of and investigating" reports of a potential breach involving the California DMV.